zulip/zulip/zerver/webhooks/deskdotcom/doc.md

     {% endraw %}

-    The "appended URL path" will be the same for every notification — it makes sure the notification goes to the appropriate stream and topic within Zulip.
+    The "appended URL path" will be the same for every notification — it makes sure the notification goes to the appropriate channel and topic within Zulip.

 1. Next, copy this template Zulip message into **Message to POST**: